The package.json exports

-The package.json exports field is the new, official standard for declaring package entry points.
+field is the new, official standard for declaring package entry points.
 Using it with TypeScript is not so obvious and easy to get wrong in a way where you only find out via an issue report from a user of your library.
 Let’s find out how to make package.json exports work with TypeScript.

 There are mainly 2 type of Node.js packages – CommonJS (CJS) and ECMAScript Modules (ESM).
 The former is slowly getting deprecated while the latter became the new standard.

-Before the exports field you would just need to use 3 simple fields to define the entrypoints and types:
+field you would just need to use 3 simple fields to define the entrypoints and types:

-• main – path to the CommonJS bundle
+– path to the CommonJS bundle -

-• module – path to the ESM bundle
+– path to the ESM bundle -

-• types – path to the types package
+– path to the types package

-Alternatively if you opted out of supporting CommonJS and did not need multiple entrypoints, you would set the type field of package.json to be "module" and set main to point to the ESM bundle, then the rest of this article would not apply.
+Alternatively if you opted out of supporting CommonJS and did not need multiple entrypoints, you would set the type

-The module field never made it as a standard but exports and that’s what we are expected to use.
+and that’s what we are expected to use.
 The advantage of exports is that it allows to define multiple entrypoints of the package in a granular way.

-However it’s not as simple as just defining the exports field like it were a non-TypeScript package and adding types field.
+field.
 If you do that, TypeScript will refuse to use the types in a project that uses the dependency and output an error like this:

 error TS7016: Could not find a declaration file for module X implicitly has an ‘any’ type.
 There are types at X, but this result could not be resolved when respecting package.json “exports”.
 The X library may need to update its package.json or typings.

-The types fields will not be respected by most bundlers and TypeScript in client packages if the exports field is used, instead a types subfield of the exports declaration must be used and it must be used in a very specific way.
+subfield of the exports declaration must be used and it must be used in a very specific way.

 An example properly defined exports field for a package that supports both CJS and ESM looks like this: